Battle of Stalingrad: Prelude

-By the end of July, the Germans had pushed the Soviets across the Don River.
-At this point, the Don and Volga Rivers are only 65 km apart, and the Germans left their main supply depots west of the Don, which had important implications later in the course of the battle.
+By the end of July, Soviet forces were pushed back across the Don River.
+At this point, the Don and Volga Rivers are only 65 km apart, and the Germans left their main supply depots west of the Don.
 The Germans began using the armies of their Italian, Hungarian and Romanian allies to guard their left (northern) flank.
-Occasionally Italian actions were mentioned in official German communiques.
+Italian actions were also mentioned in official German communiques.
 Italian forces were generally held in little regard by the Germans, and were accused of low morale: in reality, the Italian divisions fought comparatively well, with the 3rd Infantry Division "Ravenna" and 5th Infantry Division "Cosseria" showing spirit, according to a German liaison officer.
-The Italians were forced to retreat only after a massive armoured attack in which German reinforcements failed to arrive in time, according to German historian Rolf-Dieter Müller.
+Italian forces were forced to retreat only after a massive armoured attack in which German reinforcements failed to arrive in time.

-On 25 July the Germans faced stiff resistance with a Soviet bridgehead west of Kalach.
-"We had had to pay a high cost in men and material ... left on the Kalach battlefield were numerous burnt-out or shot-up German tanks."

-The Germans formed bridgeheads across the Don on 20 August, with the 295th and 76th Infantry Divisions enabling the XIVth Panzer Corps "to thrust to the Volga north of Stalingrad."
-The German 6th Army was only a few dozen kilometres from Stalingrad.
-The 4th Panzer Army, ordered south on 13 July to block the Soviet retreat "weakened by the 17th Army and the 1st Panzer Army", had turned northwards to help take the city from the south.

-To the south, Army Group A was pushing far into the Caucasus, but their advance slowed as supply lines grew overextended.
+To the south, Army Group A was pushing far into the Caucasus, but the advance slowed as supply lines grew overextended.
 The two German army groups were too far apart to support one another.

-After German intentions became clear in July 1942, Stalin appointed General Andrey Yeryomenko commander of the Southeastern Front on 1 August 1942.
+After German intentions became clear in July, Stalin appointed General Andrey Yeryomenko commander of the Southeastern Front on 1 August 1942.
 Yeryomenko and Commissar Nikita Khrushchev were tasked with planning the defence of Stalingrad.
 Beyond the Volga River on the eastern boundary of Stalingrad, additional Soviet units were formed into the 62nd Army under Lieutenant General Vasiliy Chuikov on 11 September 1942.
 Tasked with holding the city at all costs, Chuikov proclaimed, "We will defend the city or die in the attempt."
 The battle earned him one of his two Hero of the Soviet Union awards.